 We always seem to end up going there even though it’s a CAMRA/real ale type pub rather than craft beer/IPA, which is more our cup of tea.
 But it is very cosy and has a nice atmosphere.
 It’s also very close to the Bear Steps (also pictured below), one of the many quirky little cut-throughs in the town.

 Post-pint, it was getting towards feeding time so we mooched back to the hotel to change.

-Japanese and Korean food at Momo No Ki
+Where to eat the best Japanese and Korean food in Shrewsbury: Momo No Ki

 We aren’t creatures of habit on our travels but seemingly this goes out of the window when it comes to Shrewsbury because we not only stay at the same place but also eat at the same place(s).

 It’s either the Peach Tree if we want modern European style food, or our absolute favourite Momo No Ki for the best ramen we’ve had outside of Japan.
 Momo No Ki also has loads of other delicious Japanese and Korean dishes at very reasonable prices.

 Two tips for Momo No Ki: